 11.5.5.
-Limitations: Demand for arbitration shall be made within two years after the claim arose, but in no event after the date when the initiation of legal proceedings would have been barred by the applicable statute of limitations.
-The two-year period or any shorter statutory limitations period shall be tolled during the Conciliation process described in Rule 11.4, provided that Conciliation shall not revive any limitations period that has expired before the time a Party invokes Rule 11.4.
+Limitations: Unless prohibited by law, demand for arbitration by any Party shall be made within two years after the claim arose, but in no event after the date when the initiation of legal proceedings would have been barred by the applicable statute of limitations.
+The two-year period or any shorter statutory limitations period shall be tolled during the Mediation process described in Rule 11.4, provided that the Mediation process shall not revive any limitations period that has expired before the time a Party invokes Rule 11.4.

 11.5.6.
 Single Arbitrator: Unless all Parties to the arbitration agree otherwise, a single arbitrator shall be chosen, and Arbitrator candidates must have at least five years’ experience as a state or federal judge or as a full-time ADR professional, including substantial experience in commercial arbitration.

 11.5.7.
 Arbitrability Issues to Be Decided by Arbitrator: The Arbitrator, and not any federal, state, or local court or agency, shall have exclusive authority to resolve any dispute relating to the interpretation, applicability, enforceability or formation of this Agreement including, but not limited to any claim that all or any part of this Agreement is void or voidable.